San Diego Skies: The 2025 Crash – What Really Happened?

 San Diego, CA – A devastating plane crash in San Diego early Thursday morning has claimed the lives of six individuals, including prominent music agent Dave Shapiro and former The Devil Wears Prada (TDWP) drummer Daniel Williams.
 The Cessna 550, a small private jet, crashed into a residential neighborhood near Murphy Canyon at approximately 3:45 a.m. on May 22, 2025, sparking fires and causing significant destruction.

-Crash Details: Cessna 550 Goes Down in Murphy Canyon
+Plane Crash : Cessna 550 Crash Down in Murphy Canyon

 The Cessna Citation II (Cessna 550), owned by Shapiro himself, was on approach to Montgomery-Gibbs Executive Airport after a cross-country flight originating from Teterboro Airport in New Jersey, with a stop in Wichita, Kansas.
-Authorities believe dense coastal fog and limited visibility played a role in the accident.
+I believed that the dense fog and limited visibility that day may have been a factor in the crash a heartbreaking event that has shaken the entire community.
+The plane hit power lines before crashing into a peaceful neighborhood near Tierrasanta, within the Murphy Canyon military housing community — turning an ordinary day into one of heartbreak and loss.

 Among those confirmed deceased:

-• Dave Shapiro, 42, is co-founder of Sound Talent Group, a well-known music agency that represents many top rock and metal acts.
-Shapiro was a respected figure in the touring industry and had close ties to bands like The Devil Wears Prada.
+• At 42, Dave Shapiro had co-founded Sound Talent Group, a well-regarded music agency known for representing some of the biggest names in rock and metal.
+Shapiro was well respected in the touring world and had strong connections with bands like The Devil Wears Prada.

 The identities of the other passengers have not been publicly disclosed, pending notification of their families.